 GMMI international long term missionary insurance is excellent health designed for missionaries!
 It is long term career health insurance overseas that is designed for missionaries or those who work with humanitarian, NGOs, Nonprofits, churches, and faith-based organizations.
 In fact, GMMI actually stands for Global Mission Medical Insurance, which means they have the faith-based community’s well-being and finances in mind!
-The GMMI are actually a set of five levels of coverage, which are the Bronze, Silver, Gold, Gold Plus, and Platinum.
-The Bronze and Silver are economy plans, the Gold and Gold Plus are the high coverage, and the Platinum is the top of the line protection in missionary insurance.
+The GMMI are actually a set of four levels of coverage, which are the Bronze, Silver, Gold, and Platinum.
+The Bronze and Silver are economy plans, the Gold is high coverage, and the Platinum is the top of the line protection in missionary insurance.
 I will talk about the plans in general, and then get more specific into each level of coverage.
 Let me tell you about one of our best, most affordable missionary insurance plans!

 The GMMI Plans: Overall these missionary insurance plans are designed to cover you throughout the world, though they do offer an option to have coverage everywhere except the U.S., Canada, China, Hong Kong, Japan, Macau, Singapore, and Taiwan.
 Of course, without coverage in those countries, your premium will be much cheaper.
 Many of our clients who use this coverage are residing long term in countries away from their birthplace and nation.
 This is exactly how the plan is designed to work.
 For U.S. citizens, or anyone else spending time in the U.S., there is a limit of up to six months of coverage in the U.S. per policy year.
 In the U.S., there is coinsurance after the deductible, so utilizing Network Providers is highly recommended.